pritambuzz/shopping-cart-cdk/README.md

 A big retail brand outlet, on the eve of Christmas, we want to offer attractive seasonal discounts to our customers to boost our retail sales.
 Story#1
-As a retail outlet’s salesman, I should be able to calculate the customer's shopping cart bill after considering applicable discount rates that are based on the purchase amount and customer type so that our retail outlet can maximize sales volume & value.
+As a retail outletâ€™s salesman, I should be able to calculate the customer's shopping cart bill after considering applicable discount rates that are based on the purchase amount and customer type so that our retail outlet can maximize sales volume & value.